 It highlights the key duties, tasks, and responsibilities that commonly make up the accounting supervisor work description.

-An accounting supervisor’s job description involves supervising general staff clerks and junior accounting personnel, and also performing different kinds of accounting functions simultaneously.
+An accounting supervisor is responsible for supervising general staff clerks and junior accounting personnel, and also for performing different kinds of accounting functions simultaneously.

-The accounting supervisor’s duties, depending on the type of the company’s business, may also include directing or managing the activities of several other departments as well.
+The accounting supervisor’s duties, depending on the company’s business, may also include directing or managing the activities of several other departments as well.